 Get to Know Shiso

-- Botanical name and family: Perilla frutescens is a member of the Lamiaceae—mint family.
+- Botanical name and family: Perilla frutescens var. cripa (called shiso in Japan) is a member of the Lamiaceae—mint family.

-- Type of plant: Shiso is tender an
+- Type of plant: Shiso is a tender annual

 - Growing season: Summer